waste-of-kindergarten/xpython37-v0.1/python/Doc/library/os.path.rst

 .. function:: commonpath(paths)

    Return the longest common sub-path of each pathname in the sequence *paths*.
-Raise :exc:`ValueError` if *paths* contain both absolute and relative pathnames, the *paths* are on the different drives or if *paths* is empty.
+Raise :exc:`ValueError` if *paths* contains both absolute and relative pathnames, or if *paths* is empty.
 Unlike :func:`commonprefix`, this returns a valid path.

    .. availability:: Unix, Windows.